tasim313/Everything-Need-to-Know-About-Git/README.md

 git commit -m "Add initial version of file.txt"
 ````
 Commit Message Best Practices
--Use a clear and concise message.
+- Use a clear and concise message.
--Follow the convention: <type>: <description> (e.g., feat: Add login functionality).
+- Follow the convention: <type>: <description> (e.g., feat: Add login functionality).

 **Branches**
 A branch is a parallel version of your codebase.
 How to Create, Switch, and Delete Branches
--Create a new branch:
+- Create a new branch:
 ````bash
 git branch feature-branch
 ````
--Switch to a branch:
+- Switch to a branch:
 ````bash
 git checkout feature-branch
 ````
--Delete a branch:
+- Delete a branch:
 ````bash
 git branch -d feature-branch
 ````
 **Branch Naming Conventions**
--Use descriptive names (e.g., feature/login, bugfix/header).
+- Use descriptive names (e.g., feature/login, bugfix/header).
--Avoid spaces and special characters.
+- Avoid spaces and special characters.

 **Branch Management Strategies**
--Git Flow: A branching model with main, develop, feature, release, and hotfix branches.
+- Git Flow: A branching model with main, develop, feature, release, and hotfix branches.
--GitHub Flow: A simpler model with main and feature branches.
+- GitHub Flow: A simpler model with main and feature branches.

 **Remote Repositories**
 A remote repository is a shared version of your project hosted on a platform like GitHub.